"Materia"

 Soft gradients, subtle lighting, and gentle motion differentiate elements without distracting students.
 Color coding highlights bonds and lattice structures, supporting learning.

-Visuals designed for clarity, engagement, and retention.
+Walkthrough screen visuals designed for clarity, engagement and retention

 Solution